top of page

 Expertise

-We conduct high quality research and engage with our partners, both nationally and internationally, in government and industry to deliver targeted solutions to real world problems in the defence, mining, drilling, oil and gas, critical minerals, and energy sectors, where we excel in the following areas:
+Curtin AM team conducts high quality research and engages with partners, both nationally and internationally, in government and industry to deliver targeted solutions to real world problems in the defence, mining, drilling, oil and gas, critical minerals, and energy sectors, where we excel in the following areas:

 Facilities